FlippedCodes/Oxibooru-Resonite-Screenshot-Archive/README.md

 It was considered to maybe run [Immich](https://immich.app/), but that is more useful for IRL pictures.
 I use both for other projects felt a booru is the best way to store pictures like this, because Since there is a lot of information the screenshots can be sorted by.

-## Honorable mentions

-This project was inspired by [yoshs' bash implementation](https://git.unix.dog/yosh/misc-scripts/src/branch/master/resonite-photoexif) and a great help to deal with Resonite's bson implementation.

 ## ToDo-List